libigl/libigl/tutorial/tutorial.md

 ## N-rotationally symmetric tangent fields [504]

-The design of tangent fields is a basic tool used to design guidance fields for uniform quadrilateral and hexahedral remeshing. libigl contains an implementation of all the state-of-the-art algorithms to design N-RoSy fields and their generalizations.
+The design of tangent fields is a basic tool used to design guidance fields for uniform quadrilateral and hexahedral remeshing.
+Libigl contains an implementation of all the state-of-the-art algorithms to design N-RoSy fields and their generalizations.